-Overhaul Of NYS Driver Point System To Come Into Effect Early 2026
+Overhaul Of NYS Driver Point System Comes Into Effect

-The New York State Department of Motor Vehicles is overhauling the point system it uses to penalize drivers and the changes could impact you significantly.
-The new system has already been approved by the state legislature and will likely start being enforced in early 2026.
+The New York State Department of Motor Vehicles has overhauled its point system used to penalize drivers, and the changes could impact you significantly.

-Right now, if you rack up 11 points within 18 months, you face the potential of having your driver’s license suspended.
+Up until now, if you racked up 11 points within 18 months, you faced the potential of having your driver’s license suspended.
 Under the new system, suspension is possible with 10 points in 24 months.

 It’s also going to be easier for drivers to reach that 10-point threshold.